(650) 366-4888

 Available in its traditional 10 inch diameter round size only.

 Pastiera needs to be kept refrigerated and typically lasts for a week.
 It is best served at room temperature.
+You may freeze precut slices, thaw & serve when desired.

-STORE PICK UP ONLY:
+IN-STORE PICK UP ONLY

 Please keep in mind that we DO NOT ship the Pastiera.
 We do not offer delivery either.
 We do not give refunds to those who did not pick up their Pastiera prepaid order.